spike1292/rxjs-typescript-training/readme.md

 ## TIMER

+In this section we will create an observable that will emit on a fixed interval, this will be used as the tick for the timer.
+The observable should only emit when `isTicking` is true.
+RxJS

 1. Create a `timerProcessChange$` observable in the section "OBSERVABLES".
 2. Use the `state$` to get the isTicking value.
 Use the "switchMap NEVER" pattern from before to start a timer.
 3. Create a `programmaticCommands` subject in section "STATE" - "Command"